TideIllustrated - How to watch: No. 7 Alabama hosts Kentucky

 Kentucky's offense far from archaic

-After starting the season at No. 4 in the Associated Press Poll, Kentucky will come into Coleman Coliseum unranked for the first time since 2021.
+After starting the season at No. 4 in the Associated Press Poll, Kentucky will come into Coleman Coliseum unranked.

 Oats disagrees with the Wildcats' critics.